 To be useful in the course, projects can be discussed as a "black box".
 Our goal is to teach you how to evaluate the translational opportunity not the science!

 What does "black box" mean?

 Black box means providing enough information to gauge the relevant market opportunity, but strictly limiting information that would enable others.
 Please speak with your technology licensing office to help you identify what information would be considered "enabling."

-For example, if you have discovered a novel target in triple-negative breast cancer, and this target is accessible to a small molecule, that information alone is enough for us to help you think through target commercial applications!
+For example, if you have invented a drug delivery method, it's more important what you can deliver and to where, but not how.
+That information alone is enough for us to help you think through target commercial applications!

 Dates and Times

 (9 lectures over 3 weeks)

 5:00 - 8:00pm, 3 days/week

 Pitch Project (Weeks 3-4)